-There are lots of factors that can impact your team as a whole, one that often gets overlooked is the design of your office.
+There are lots of factors that can impact your team as a whole, one that often gets overlooked is how you design your own office space.
 Whether your work from home or out of home your office space can have an impact on your small biz.
 Here are some of the most common office design mistakes to avoid when designing your office space at home or work.

-How your space is going to be lit is one of the first things that you need to consider.
+How your office design space is going to be lit is one of the first things that you need to consider.
 Lighting is a top concern when you’re planning your office.

 Badly lit workspaces can be a headache for everyone.
 Lights that are too harsh can cause migraines, while lighting that is too dim can lead to eye strain.